 On the opposite side of Launceston is Elizabeth Town.
 If you’re driving to Cradle Mountain then you’ll be on the road to Elizabeth Town.
 It’s a 5min or so detour off the main highway and well worth the stop.
 In the fridge you’ll find the choc-covered raspberry delights.
 Grab the bigger container.
 You can thank me latter.

 Launceston has a lot of accommodation on offer.
 We had one of the best hotel stays at The Charles.
 The staff were lovely, the rooms spacious and the cheese platter – too gouda for words.
 In all honesty, we do want to stay at the new Silo Hotel on our next adventure.
-Because without a doubt there will be another trip to Tasmania.
+Because without a doubt there will be many more trips to Tasmania.

 What else is there to do in Launceston?

-Will you be heading to Launceston anytime soon?
+Will you be heading to Tasmania anytime soon?

 Let us know if we can answer any of your Tasmanian questions.
 We’ll do our best to help you out.